ShivaanjayNarula/ShivaanjayNarula/README.md

 ### 🔝 Top Contributed Repo
 ![](https://github-contributor-stats.vercel.app/api?username=ShivaanjayNarula&limit=5&theme=dark&combine_all_yearly_contributions=true)
 -->
-### Thanks for stopping by!
+<h3 align="center">Thanks for stopping by!
 I’m always open to collaborating on exciting projects.
-Feel free to reach out!
+Feel free to reach out!</h3>

 <!--
 **Shivaanjay/Shivaanjay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.